-- Have cell phone and/or internet and/or bluetooth capabilities. - Have video and/or audio recording capabilities. - Make too much noise.
+- Have cell phone and/or internet and/or bluetooth capabilities. - Have video and/or audio recording capabilities.

-If it can "talk" to other calculators, the function needs only to be able to work if the calculators are directly next to each other and/or if they are plugged into each other.
+If it can communicate with other calculators, this function must only to be able to work if the calculators are directly next to each other and/or if they are plugged into each other.
 A specific list of potential calculators you might consider can be found at https://apstudent.collegeboard.org/apcourse/ap-calculus-bc/calculator-policy if you only look at the ones with an asterisk by them (as others do not have all capabilities.)